Tooth Pain? We’re Here to Help

 In most cases, a dentist is the most appropriate person to assess the cause of a toothache.
 Dental clinics like Eversmile Dental are equipped to examine the affected area, perform diagnostic imaging if needed, and discuss appropriate next steps based on your condition.

 However, there are times when hospital care is necessary.
-You should go to the hospital if:
+Hospital assessment is important if you have any of the following:

 • You have swelling in your face, neck, or jaw that makes it difficult to breathe or swallow.